acornsoftuk/xllify-starter/README.md

 This is not a recommended replacement for a development environment, but it's enough to give you the gist without installing anthing.

+A video of the process is here: https://youtu.be/dYObyXQCrKs

 Some familiarity with the GitHub Actions UI is helpful but, briefly:

 ### Initial build